• Skip to primary navigation

 Invis-a-Beam LLC Park-Daddy PDY-50-AA Single-Vehicle Precision Garage Parking Aid System, Maximize The Space in Front of Your Vehicle.
 No Hard Wiring!
 No Harmful Lasers!!

 This same system can also be used if your goal is to keep the side of your vehicle a certain distance away from walls or other objects.
-Just install the infrared sensors up accordingly.
+Just install the infrared sensors accordingly.

 An additional consideration is that not all cars have power ports that are convenient to access in the car with the RF radio receiver or they may already be in use.